vivekElxsi/vivekElxsi/README.md

 - 👋 Hi, I’m Vivek Sharma
 - 👀 I’m interested in Full Stack development
 - 🌱 I’m currently working on Node.js
-- 💞️ I’m looking to collaborate on React or Node Project
+- 💞️ I’m looking to collaborate on React.js or Node.js Projects

 <!---
 vivekElxsi/vivekElxsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.